Person

 • Incorrect moisture content during installation

-• Incompatibility between bedding material and paving stone
+• Incompatibility between bedding material and paving unit

-• Inadequate support for point loads (bins, vehicles, bollards)
+• Inadequate support for point loads such as vehicles or street furniture

-• A loose laying course (typically grit sand)
+• Loose laying course such as grit sand

 • Pavers laid without mortar

-• Vulnerable to deformation under heavy, concentrated loads
+• Vulnerable to deformation under heavy or concentrated loads

-• Susceptible to rutting and joint loss if not compacted perfectly
+• Susceptible to rutting if compaction is inadequate

 • Cementitious or polymer-modified mortars